reactjs/React.NET/site/jekyll/getting-started/tutorial_aspnet4.md

 ### Reactive state

 So far, based on its props, each component has rendered itself once. `props` are immutable: they are passed from the parent and are "owned" by the parent.
-To implement interactions, we introduce a mutable **state** to the component. `this.state` is private to the component and can be changed by calling `this.setState()` and passing an object that represents changes in state.
+To implement interactions, we introduce mutable **state** to the component. `this.state` is private to the component and can be changed by calling `this.setState()` and passing an object that represents changes in state.
 When the state updates, the component re-renders itself.

 `render()` methods are written declaratively as functions of `this.props` and `this.state`.
 The framework guarantees the UI is always consistent with the inputs.